2002 in Afghanistan: February

-Friday, February 15: Fighting broke out at a goodwill soccer game between an Afghan national team and international peacekeepers.
+Friday, February 15: Fighting broke out at a goodwill soccer game between an Afghanistan national team and international peacekeepers.
 Guards beat back overflowing crowds trying to enter the stadium.
 Play went on anyway despite the clash, and the international team won the game three to one.
 Afghanistan's former Taliban government had used the Kabul stadium for public executions and other harsh punishment to enforce its fundamentalist version of Islamic rules.